 Castle Island Camps on, you guessed it, Castle Island, is in the center of Long Pond (don’t worry, there is a road to the island).
 The camp is great for families, offering stellar fishing, a sandy beach for swimming, beautiful views, and comfortable accommodations with meals included.

-Maple Hill farm B&B, located in Hallowell, offers guests pastoral solice from the craziness of daily life.
+Maple Hill farm B&B, located in Hallowell, offers guests pastoral solace from the craziness of daily life.
 The B&B is tucked away on 130 acres of pristine land, which includes a working farm.
 Guests are welcome to help out on the farm, or just hang out with the animals.

 Castle Island Camps and Maple Hill Farm B&B are located close to loads of fun day excursions.
 Head to downtown Hallowell, on the banks of the Kennebec River and stop by The Liberal Cup for a beer and lunch alongside Maine’s political elite.
 The public house and brewery has long been a meeting place for politicians seeking respite from Augusta, the state’s capital.